mexican-wolf-trance/project2/README.md

 	"body": "This is the updated message!"
 }
 ```
-The function will add all of the other information about the post for you.
+The PATCH function will add all of the other information about the post for you.

 ### FINALLY
 You can now delete a specific post!
-Just type:
+Just type as a DELETE message:

 ### /mongo/deletePost/(id)
 And POOF!
 It will be gone.